lianqiw/maos/docs/30_run.md

 The range variation is simulated by adding corresponding focus mode to LGS WFS wavefront.

+\subsubsection pixel-background Rayleigh backscatter

+The Rayleigh backscatter effect can be introduced using `powfs.bkgrndfn=[filename,]` which contains simulation background level for each pixel defined at `sim.dtref`.
+The file contains a cell array of `nsa*nlgswfs` while each cell contains a `npixpisax*npixpsay` numerical array. `nlgswfs` is the number of `wfs` for this `powfs`.

 \section skycoverage Sky coverage

 The sky coverage simulation is done in two parts. \c maos is run first used to prepare NGS mode and WFS PSF time series: